stevenwhitespacesystems/fm-xml2json/README.md

 *KB was determined using FileMaker's `Length ( field )` function.*

 *Benchmark tests where performed using the #( "compact" ; True ) option and run as a server script with a 4Ghz Quad core CPU.
-Your experience may vary depedning on if you run the script over WAN, LAN or server architecture*
+Your experience may vary depending on if you run the script over WAN, LAN or server architecture*

 As stated above, this script wasn't developed with the purpose of taking large XML data and converting it to JSON.